 parlor and kitchen and is used for classes, parties, meetings and

 Gahanna was declared the Herb Capital of Ohio by the state legislature in 1972.
-Jane "Bunnie" Geroux spearheaded the effort and later founded the Ohio Herb Education center.
+Jane "Bunnie" Geroux spearheaded the effort and later founded the Ohio Herb Education Center.
 In celebration of this great distinction, the Gahanna Municipal Gardens were installed next to city hall, at 206 S. Hamilton Road, in 1975.
 They were officially dedicated and named the Geroux Herb Garden in 2002.
-This beautiful one acre garden features several themed areas including Biblical, Scented, Meditative, Medicinal and Culinary gardens.
 The gardens are open to the public.

 To educate the public about the benefits and various

 uses of herbs in everyday life.
 We define herbal education in the

 Develop a reputation as an herb resource center for the Gahanna community-at-large, as well as for the state of Ohio.